 Surgery may also be considered for patients with severe arthritis associated with a valgus alignment.
-There is a significant incidence of need for reoperation in this patient population.
+There’s a significant incidence of need for reoperation in this patient population.

 Surgical and rehabilitative downtime, and potential surgical complications, should be seriously weighed against the low possible potential of this surgery to delay total knee replacement in cases of severe arthritis.

-Back to that first long-distance run, I was surprised to see how my body looked in action.
-That first race was as interesting mentally as it was challenging physically.
-At the beginning of the race, I was dismayed because I saw everyone was running pass me.
-Young, old, heavy, lean—every body type and description seemed faster and more athletic than I. I kept waiting to find myself at the very back of 11,000 people running that day.
+Remember that in most cases of mild knee valgus is not likely to cause major problems.
+When I did my first marathon many years ago, I was surprised to see how my body looked in action.
+At the beginning of the race, I was dismayed because I saw everyone was running past me.
+Young, old, heavy, lean—every body type and description seemed faster and more athletic than me.
+I found myself at the very back of 11,000 people running that day.

-This experience highlighted for me the importance of being active and not giving too much weight to the importance of biomechanical perfection.
-Seeing people (including myself), with less than perfect bodies and alignment achieve this impressive feat of athleticism and determination made me realize that in many cases, what we do with our bodies can be just as important as our physical structure and mechanics.
+This experience highlighted the importance of being active and not giving too much weight to the importance of biomechanical perfection.
+Seeing people (including myself) with less than perfect bodies and alignment achieve this impressive feat of athleticism and determination made me realize what we do with our bodies can be just as important as our physical structure and mechanics.

 Frances Tregurtha, RMT